 Vaccinate healthy birds at the age of 6-9 weeks, and this is done once as it provides lifetime immunity.
 Eliminate standing water and all mosquito habitats to control mosquitoes.

-Isolate or cull infected birds to remove the source of the virus.
+cull infected birds to remove the source of the virus.

 3. Fowl cholera: